Ph.D., Molecular Medicine, National University of Ireland Galway, School of Medicine, Nursing, and Health Sciences.

 B.A., Psychology, Sociology, and Politics, National University of Ireland Galway

 Dr. Glynn, who joined the University of New Haven in the fall of 2014, teaches both undergraduate and graduate classes in forensic science.
-She leads courses focused on forensic biology and general forensic science classes.
-Dr. Glynn led a study abroad program to Ireland and England in the summer of 2017 that enabled students to gain an international perspective of the forensic science and biotechnology industries in those countries.
+She leads courses focused on forensic biology/forensic DNA analysis, Forensic Genetic Genealogy, and general forensic science classes.
+Dr. Glynn has also led study abroad programs to Ireland and England in the summers of 2017 and 2019 that enabled students to gain an international perspective of the forensic science and biotechnology industries in those countries.

 O’Leary, K, Glynn, CL.
 (2018) Investigating the extraction and amplification of microRNAs for the identification of forensically relevant body fluids. microRNA.
 DOI : 10.2174/2211536607666180430153821